who own your work, you or the self-publishers?

 The opposite is true with a traditional publisher, which pays the publication costs and controls your book as long as they keep it in print.

-But “general rules” can be bent this way and that, so it pays to read the self-publishing contract very carefully.
+That’s why it pays to read the self-publishing contract very carefully.
 You want to know exactly what you’re getting into, and you want to know what to keep watch for as the publishing relationship unfolds over time.

 What’s Actually in Those Contracts?

-• Aventine Press Author Publishing Agreement – “The Author acknowledges and agrees that Aventine Press acquires no right of ownership to the Work under this Agreement; that Aventine Press is a provider of limited services only…”
+• Aventine Press Author Publishing Agreement – “The Author acknowledges and agrees that Aventine Press acquires no right of ownership to the Work under this Agreement; that Aventine Press is a provider of limited services only …”

-• WingSpan Press Publishing Agreement – “Author acknowledges that Publisher seeks to acquire no right of ownership to the Work under this Agreement.
+• Wingspan Press Publishing Agreement – “Author acknowledges that Publisher seeks to acquire no right of ownership to the Work under this Agreement.
 Author shall retain sole and exclusive right to the Work in all formats and editions, worldwide, including electronic rights.
 No part of this Agreement diminishes Author’s rights to the Work.”

-You should also check the contract carefully to see if and when you can terminate the agreement, and on what terms.
+Check the contract carefully to see if and when you can terminate the agreement, and on what terms.

 If you terminate, does a self-publisher retain rights to the cover design, interior design, ISBN, or other elements of the work they created and/or paid for?
 If so, you may have to pay for a new cover or interior design, and a new ISBN.